Some of the options for cleaning up Google search results include: Remove results directly from ...

 And once something goes viral on social media, it’s difficult to stop it from making an impact.

-Setting up branded social media profiles
+Develop and manage branded social media profiles

 Identifying the right social media platforms to target and setting up well-branded profiles is one of the most important steps in social media reputation management.

-Because social networks differ from each other and appeal to different audiences, it's typically not practical or that effective to build a presence on every social network.
+Because social networks differ from each other and appeal to different audiences, it's typically not practical or that effective to build a presence on every major social network.

 Communication and profile management

 Social networks, by nature, are designed for human engagement.
 Faceless brands, using corporate jargon, fail to engage users and build relationships.
-The tone of social media posts should be personal, conversational and engaging.
+The tone of social media posts should normally be personal, conversational and engaging.

-Posting the right content to drive engagement
+Posting to drive engagement

 However, the performance of each content type varies on different social networks.
 That's why a customized content plan is required for every platform.